 This florist and garden center offers a playground and mazes and when you make a reservation, they will design age appropriate scavenger hunts for your group of children.
 There are inflatable slides, a Haunted House, and a corn maze.
 They do require a minimum of 15 children for a group and they don’t generally offer an open to the public option.
 One final attraction – there is a train ride that goes through a haunted forest – and it is included with each child’s admission.

 The Timbers of Shorewood, Shorewood, Illinois

 This amusement park provides frights just in time for Halloween.
 The time and day you visit determine the kind of fright that you’ll receive.
-During daytime hours, the Looney Tunes characters will greet your children and they will be able to collect candy and other treasures along a trail.
-There is a comedy show and face painting.
-In the evenings on the weekends, the midways are filled with scary undead creatures and the Haunted Houses are open for additional frights.
+Fright Fest at Six Flags runs September 14 through November 3 this year.
+During daytime hours, the park is very family friendly, and kids of all ages can enjoy the themed decor and activities.
+In the evenings, the midways are filled with scary undead creatures and multiple Haunted Houses are open.
 As if they weren’t scary enough in the daytime, try riding the roller coasters in the dark.
 EEK!

 Peoria Public Library, Peoria, Illinois